Student's Rights and Responsibilities

 Arrive at the department/office prepared to work and to learn.
 Although the program is called Federal Work Study, you will have an assignment that requires you to work.

-You must adhere to the maximum amount of work hours awarded for FWS.
+You must adhere to the maximum amount of funds awarded for FWS.
 If you work more than your allowable hours, the Financial Aid Office may find it necessary to return other types of financial aid received to prevent an over-award of aid.

 Basic work courtesies and expectations require that you notify your supervisor in advance if you are going to be absent or late for work.
 You must adhere to the dress code of your office and the expectations of your supervisor.
 While working in your FWS job, you will be seen as representing Tennessee Tech, and you are expected to project a professional image.
 Some FWS assignments may also have specific dress requirements related to safety issues.